Avery1493/Avery1493.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Call me the Investigator: Enneagram Type 5
+subtitle: Call me the Investigator: Enneagram 5
 ---

 My name is Avery Quinn.
 I am a data scientist and a financial counselor.